How to Write Content around Keywords to Boost Your Rankings

 Let’s take a look at keywords with high traffic our example URL, Business.com can target.

-This is how you can get the best keywords for targeting, around which you can build your content.
+Balancing the volume and relevance is how you can get the best keywords for targeting, around which you can build your content.
 Now it’s time to start writing.

 2. Writing with Keywords in Mind